Back to Blog

-How to Communicate With Generation X and Y Parents: Tips and Tricks
+Marketing to Generation X and Y Parents: Tips & Tricks

 Who Are Generation X and Y?

 Often shortened to Gen X, Generation X includes people born between 1965 and 1980.
-They’re younger than the baby boomers, the generation that followed World War II, but older than Generation Y. They were one of the first generations to integrate technology like computers and cellphones into their daily and home lives, but they remember the days before these tools.
-Because they lived through so many technological advancements, they’re now adaptable and resourceful.
+They’re younger than the Baby Boomers, the generation that followed World War II, but older than Generation Y. They were one of the first generations to integrate technology like computers and cellphones into their daily and home lives, but they remember the days before these tools.
+Because they lived through so many technological advancements, they’re now adaptable and resourceful while still preferring human-based communications.

 Social Media Use Between Generations

-• Adults aged 30-49: This age group mixes older millennials and younger Gen X, highlighting how the divide between the generations isn’t entirely black and white.
-Around 77% of this age group uses Facebook, making it their most utilized social media app.
-Compared to the younger millennials, Instagram use for this group drops significantly to 48%.
-They use Twitter the least out of any age group, with only 38% using this site.
+• Adults aged 30-49: This age group mixes older Millennials and younger Gen X, highlighting how the divide between the generations isn’t entirely black and white.
+Around 78 percent of this age group uses Facebook, making it their most utilized social media app (and the largest age group to have an account) by far.
+Compared to the younger Millennials, Instagram use for this group drops moderately to 66 percent.
+They are the largest users of LinkedIn, Pinterest, and WhatsApp.

-• Adults aged 50-64: Like the previous age group, older Generation X parents prefer Facebook and around 73% use it.
-Twitter use falls to approximately 38%.
-They use Instagram the least out of any age group, with only 29% using this platform.
+• Adults aged 50-64: Like the previous age group, older Generation X parents prefer Facebook, with a 70-percent usage rate.
+They use Instagram the least out of any of these age groups, with only 36 percent using this platform.
+In fact, older Gen Xers use social media the least across the board, with only one-third of members active on LinkedIn, their third most-used social media platform.

-When you understand which social media platforms each generation prefers, you can make more targeted content and decide where to drive your efforts.
-While most millennials and Gen X seem to use Facebook, Instagram supports a large portion of your younger parents.
+When you understand your audience makeup and their most-preferred social media platforms, you can make more targeted content and decide where to best allocate time and resources.
+While most Millennials and Gen X seem to use Facebook, channels such as Instagram, Snapchat, and Reddit provide opportunities to market to and communicate with relevant households.

 Generation X Communication Preferences

 Generation X values efficiency and convenience.
-They’re more adept with technology than baby boomer parents, allowing them to feel more comfortable navigating smartphone apps and digital platforms.
+They’re more adept with technology than Baby Boomers, allowing them to feel more comfortable navigating smartphone apps and digital platforms.
 However, they also see the importance of verbal communication.
 Because of this, they require a more mixed communicative effort.

-When communicating digitally, they prefer email.
-This communication method allows them to receive comprehensive information without interrupting their workdays or activities.
-Try to keep your messages concise and necessary to optimize their time and your effort.
-Face-to-face and phone conversations are ideal when they want to have more of a discussion.
+When communicating digitally, email allows them to receive comprehensive information without interrupting their workdays or activities.
+Try to keep your messages concise to optimize their time and your effort.
+Face-to-face and phone conversations are ideal when a longer discussion is needed.

 Some tips for communicating with Gen X parents include:

-• Sharing calendars with appointment slots: Because they like calls and meetings when necessary, optimize communication by creating a shared calendar showing your available times.
-They can efficiently schedule a time to speak with you and you can support their tech-savvy habits.
+• Sharing calendars with appointment slots: Optimize communication by creating a shared calendar showing your team’s available times for calls and in-person meetings.
+They can efficiently schedule a time to speak without back-and-forth.

 • Emailing updates and newsletters: Email can be a great way to share regular updates and announcements.
 Teachers can keep parents in the loop about curriculum progression, while administrators can remind them of upcoming events.

 • Announcing updates on Facebook: Although they’re older parents, they’re comfortable with cell phones and social media.
 They use Facebook more than other platforms, making it a great place to make announcements and updates.
-With pages and groups, your parents can form a strong community where they communicate and collaborate with administrators and each other.
+With dedicated pages and groups, families can form a strong community where they communicate and collaborate with administrators and each other.

-Knowing what you can do to reach Gen X parents better can help you form stronger relationships with them and continue to help their children learn and grow.
+Knowing what you can do to better reach Gen X parents can help you form stronger relationships and better help their children learn and grow.

 Generation Y Communication Preferences

-How do millennials communicate?
-Millennials are even more comfortable with technology than Gen X and appreciate the immediacy and low effort of many apps.
-They expect more technology integrations in education, classrooms, and communication, enabling your teachers and administrators to leverage more modern solutions with this demographic.
+Millennials tend to be even more comfortable with technology than Gen X, and many consider themselves digital natives.
+The key with this generation is immediate and low-effort communication.
+They expect more technology integrations in education, classrooms, and recruitment, which means your teachers and administrators may need to leverage more modern solutions with this demographic.

-When communicating one-on-one with teachers, Gen Y parents prefer texts.
-Like emails, this communication method allows them to respond quickly and quietly from their workplace or on the move.
+When communicating one-on-one with teachers, Gen Y parents prefer text messaging.
+Like emails, this communication method allows them to respond quickly on the move and from anywhere.
 You can even place them in group chats with other parents to send out general updates promptly and efficiently while connecting them with their school community.
-They’re also more likely to respond to video call solutions.
+They’re also more likely to respond to video calling.

-Some tips for communicating with millennial parents include:
+Some options for communicating with millennial parents include:

-• Sharing available communication channels: Millennials are accustomed to convenience, so they’ll likely take the communication method that works best for them at the moment.
-Communicate how they can reach administrators and teachers so they can adjust strategies to their needs and preferences.
+• Sharing available communication channels: Millennials are accustomed to convenience, so they’ll likely take the communication method that works best for them.
+Communicate how they can reach administrators and teachers so they are able to adjust strategies to their needs and preferences.

-Millennials are a unique generation, and your communication efforts should reflect their needs and preferences now that their children are starting school.
+Millennials are a unique generation, and your marketing and communication efforts should be flexible and varied to reflect their needs and preferences.

 1. Clarify Communication Standards

-You might also set open office hours when you can give parents opportunities to schedule meetings or reach out.
-Further, clarifying when you’ll be offline can give them a better understanding of when to expect a response.
-You might also want to offer them alternatives if they can’t reach you, like a receptionist or another administrator with a similar role.
+You might also set open office hours where parents have opportunities to schedule meetings or reach out.
+You might also want to offer alternatives if they can’t reach certain individuals, like a receptionist or another administrator with a similar role.

 2. Urge Parents to Volunteer

-Asking for parent volunteers can show you care about their involvement in their children’s education and value their skills.
-Optional volunteering gives parents a chance to choose their involvement levels and get closer to their school community on their time.
+Asking for parent volunteers can emphasize to families the importance of their involvement in children’s education.
+Optional volunteering gives family members a chance to bond with their school community at convenient times.
 Administrators can email and text volunteer forms to parents for upcoming events or classroom opportunities.
-Because Gen X and millennial parents are comfortable with technology, they can navigate sign-ups easily.
+Because Gen X and Millennial parents are comfortable with technology, signups are easy to navigate.

-At events, administrators can get to know parents.
-You can see what kind of events parents are passionate about and what skills they bring to the table.
-Through conversation, you can gain insights into their home lives, helping you create a learning environment that better supports all families.
-They might offer critical information about what they love about your school, which you can integrate into your marketing content to attract more like-minded families during admissions.
+At events, administrators can better get to know families, learning what types of events parents are passionate about and what skills they bring to the table.
+They might offer critical information about what they love about your school and feedback for improvement, which can be used to optimize recruitment, retention, and day-to-day classroom experiences.

 3. Offer One-Way and Two-Way Communication